This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 OFSI has taken steps to consolidate the licencing process and ensure that licences can be issued to applicants as fast as possible.
 At the end of the transition period, there will be a new application for licences requested under SAMLA.
 Critically, SAMLA will provide OFSI with greater flexibility including the ability to issue “general licences”, permitting specific types of behaviour whilst removing the need for an application process.
 These general licences will be issued by OFSI to fulfil a policy aim and will include applicable requirements, such as the obligation to notify OFSI before use.

 As the UK’s financial sanctions landscape continues to evolve and OFSI grows in stature and influence, it is important that this area remains a priority item on compliance agendas.
-We will continue to track global developments: you can read our latest updates here.
+We will continue to track global developments.

 Tags